 Many people turn to heroin as a way to cope with mental health issues they suffer from.
 These include ADHD, anxiety, depression, and bipolar disorder.
-If users don’t have access to heroin treatment that they need to cope with these issues and other stressors in their life, they may feel inclined to turn to more dangerous “solutions.”
+If users don’t have access to drug rehabs New Jersey for heroin treatment that they need to cope with these issues and other stressors in their life, they may feel inclined to turn to more dangerous “solutions.”
 Heroin is one such substance that people will turn to for help – and the result can be a deadly and unrelenting addiction to an unforgiving drug.

 How Long Does It Take to Get Addicted to Heroin?